ifd3f/astrid.tech-old/content/projects/quadfrost-leds/index.md

 ---
 type: project

-title: QuadFrost 3D Printer Lighting System
+title: QuadFrost 3D Printer System
 status: complete
 description: Making 3D Printers not only a noise complaint, but a light complaint too!
 featured: true